Moreion/Repo2/readme.txt

 scripts path.
 Mines is "C:\Python27\Scripts".
 Type in "pip" in command line to ensure you did this correctly.
 You should see stuff.
 Close and reopen Command Prompt.

 STEP SIX
-Finally, install requests.
+Install requests.
 Simply type in "pip install requests"

-Feel free to message me on Youtube or message me on Twitter @farzatv if you have questions.
+STEP SEVEN

-PEACE OUT.
+Install openyxl.
+Type in "pip install openyxl"

--Farzain M.
+Feel free to message me on Hangouts moreion@gmail.com